 “Ethnic Orientation Index” and “English Use Index”

 Given that speakers’ status as multilingual speakers has effects on the recognition of StCanE, the effect of a speaker’s ethnic group and one’s orientation towards that group – or lack thereof – seemed like a reasonable choice for further exploration.
-Ethnic heritage group membership has been a recent focus in work on CanE (e.g. Nagy 2024, Nagy, Hoffman & Walker 2020), going back to at least Hoffman & Walker (2010), whose concept of an EOI – Ethnic Orientation Index – was adapted for written questionnaire surveys such as ours and scaled down from 32 to just five questions:
+Ethnic heritage group membership has been a recent focus in work on CanE (introduced by Hoffman & Walker 2010 and subsequently elaborated by e.g. Nagy, Hoffman & Walker 2020 and Nagy 2024).
+The concept of an EOI – Ethnic Orientation Index – was adapted for written questionnaire surveys such as ours and scaled down from 32 to just five questions:

 Figure 11: EOI questions in 2023 written questionnaire

-Yielding scores from 0 (not at all, not applicable) to 3 (very much) for each single attribute, the scores range from 0 to 15.
+Yielding scores from 0 (not at all, not applicable) to 3 (very much) for each attribute, the scores range from 0 to 15.
 In the data set, 896 respondents reported an EOI (of the 2326 who spent their formative years in Canada, see Table 1).
 Of these 896 emic self-declarations, we accepted an etic EOI for 820.
 The remaining 76 self-reported distinct cultural group memberships of “White Canadian Settler”, or “English/ Scottish Canadian”, which we ruled out.
 Cases like the latter, however, were included if a form of a language associated with a non-dominant group, i.e. Scots or Gaelic in this case, was spoken.
 Likewise, self-identifying labels such as “Chinese-Canadian” or “Polish Canadian” were assigned their respective EOIs of 1 or higher only if a language of China or Polish respectively was spoken.
 The two exceptions of this principle were Indigenous and Black Canadians, from whom we did not require linguistic competence as “proof” of distinct minority membership.